 For a fire to occur there has to be three elements – ignition, fuel and oxygen.

-It is possible to take precautions and preventative steps to reduce the likelihood of fire in the workplace as follows:
+It is important to take precautions to reduce the risk of fire in the workplace as follows:

 Reducing Sources of Ignition

-- Removing unnecessary sources of heat from the workplace or replacing them with safer alternatives
+- Removing sources of heat from the workplace, or replacing them with safer alternatives.

-- Ensuring that all electrical fuses and circuit breakers are of the correct rating and suitable for the purpose
+- Making sure that all electrical fuses and circuit breakers are of the correct rating and fit for purpose.

-- Ensuring that sources of heat do not arise from faulty or overloaded electrical or mechanical equipment
+- Making sure that sources of heat do not arise from faulty or overloaded electrical or mechanical equipment.

 - Keeping ducts and flues clean

-- Ensuring that all equipment that could provide a source of ignition is left in a safe condition, even when not in use
+- Making sure that all equipment that could provide a source of ignition is left in a safe condition, even when not in use.

-- Taking precautions to reduce the risk of arson
+- Taking steps to reduce the risk of arson.

 Minimising the Potential Fuel for a Fire